Death of David Glenn Lewis: Amarillo

 Police considered the possibility that Lewis's work as a judge and lawyer might have made him some enemies determined to kill him.
 Karen recalled that he had received some death threats while on the bench.
-Since then, he had represented a man in a suit brought against him by a son-in-law who had been convicted of murder.
+Since then, Lewis had represented a man in a suit brought against him by a son-in-law who had been convicted of murder.
 But while that client believed that Lewis had been killed over his legal work, he did not believe his son-in-law was responsible because he did not have the connections or resources to coordinate a revenge killing from prison.

 At the time of his disappearance, Lewis had been a defendant in a suit brought against him and several other lawyers and a former client.
-His wife observed several months later that he was the only defendant in the case who had yet to be deposed, and wondered if that might have anything to do with his disappearance.
+His wife observed several months later that he was the only defendant in the case who had yet to be deposed, and wondered if the unresolved legal matter might have anything to do with his disappearance.
 His files on the case could not be found.
-But Lewis's lawyer doubted that the case had anything to do with his absence, as no one involved would have gained by it.
+But Lewis's lawyer doubted that the case had anything to do with his absence, believing no one involved would have gained by his death or disappearance.

 Lewis's family continued to believe that he had met with foul play somehow.
 Karen noted that David was looking forward to his daughter's upcoming birthday.
 Friends said he was also talking about his upcoming career possibilities and pointed to his continued community involvement in the Boy Scouts and United Way.
 They did not believe he had disappeared voluntarily.

-Police, on the other hand, believed that he might have.
+Police, on the other hand, believed Lewis might have disappeared of his own volition.
 They saw him as perhaps bitter over his election loss, and worried about slow business at the law firm and the prospects of losing the suit against him.
-"It has a lot of earmarkings of suicide", the lead detective on the case said.
+"It has a lot of earmarkings [sic] of suicide", the lead detective on the case said.
 "People don't always do what you expect."

 Some reports to police put Lewis in Tucson, Arizona, or Mexico.
 But by June they admitted the investigation had reached a dead end.
 Police asked Karen Lewis to take a lie detector test; she refused, leading to tensions with the family.
 In 2002, the police closed the case, saying that the purchased plane tickets had led them to conclude that Lewis had disappeared of his own volition, with no sign of foul play.

 Washington

 The autopsy on John Doe showed he had died of injuries consistent with being struck by a vehicle.
-Blood tests found no evidence of any of the drugs they test for.
+Blood tests found no evidence of any of the drugs they tested for.
 Whether the incident had been completely accidental or not could not be determined.
 The motorists who had found the body recalled having seen a Chevrolet Camaro heading in the opposite direction after they turned around, but it was never located, nor did any other witness come forward.